By Kimberly Toscano

 Evergreen trees and shrubs provide ideal winter shelter.
 The dense foliage of Baby Gem™ Boxwood brings cover to small spaces, while large hollies like Robin™ and Christmas Jewel® offer shelter as well as bright red berries enjoyed by bluebirds, woodpeckers, thrashers, and mockingbirds.
 Flowering shrubs such as Miss Lemon™ Abelia and Shining Sensation™ Weigela provide sweet nectar for hummingbirds among their protective canopies.

-Ground-nesting birds and other wildlife benefit from a mix of grasses in the landscape.
+Ground-nesting birds and other wildlife benefits from a mix of grasses in the landscape.
 The arching evergreen foliage of Platinum Beauty™ Lomandra provides plenty of hiding places.
-Birds rest upon the stiff blades of ‘Gold Breeze’ Miscanthus and pluck seeds from the airy plumes in autumn.

 Fruits and Seeds